andres-garcia97/tfm_cic/README.txt

  * Environment: production
    WARNING: This is a development server.
 Do not use it in a production deployment.

-5. Then after a few minutes, enter in the local url http://127.0.0.1:8050/
+5. Then after a few minutes, enter in the local url http://127.0.0.1:8050/ and refresh the page until seeing the interface appear

-6. Use the tool as wished
+6. Use the tool as desired!

 Notes:  To remove the environment once used, delete by executing: conda remove --name myenv --all
 	Verify it was successfully deleted, try conda info --envs and check if it still exists

-	To prepare a new environment.yml: conda env export > environment.yml
+	To export a new or update the environment.yml: conda env export > environment.yml